So, the saying goes… You have to pay if you want to play!

-In Canada, all our bills are different colours.
+In Canada, all our bills have different designs and colours.

-In the US, all bills are the same colour but have different Presidential images to identify the different denominations.
+In the US, all bills are the same shade of grey/green but have different Presidential images to identify the different denominations.

 Even more confusing is when the bills are in different colours and have faces on them.
 Such as Thai dollars and Singapore dollars – it’s easy to get them mixed up.
 (I confess this has happened to me)

 If you are going to multiple countries in 1 trip I recommend you order your currency early and study it to ensure you can easily identify each bill so you aren’t confused when using it.